Quick Summary of Made in Abyss Episode 7

 Talk about setting the mood!
 Habo’s musings about what Ouzen would do (3:18) filled me with a sense of dread.
 Combined with how Ouzen spoke so callously to Riko in the last episode, at this point I’m sure I have no idea what Ouzen’s going to do.

 I don’t know about you, but I thought the curse-repelling relic looked like something that Cthulhu might have in his living room (4:23).
 The idea of having to get inside that thing, even if it were to save my life, is not attractive!

 I’ve seen a lot of anime, and I’ve read a lot of science fiction and fantasy of all sorts.
-I still gasped thing when Ouzen said to Riko, “You were stillborn, you know” (4:58).
-My cat’s still now sure she can trust me.
+I still gasped when Ouzen said to Riko, “You were stillborn, you know” (4:58).
+My cat’s still not sure she can trust me.
 She looked at me like, “Dude, it’s just an anime.”
 So I shot right back, “What do you know, cat?
 It’s not just an anime – it’s Made in Abyss!”
 The conversation went downhill from there…

 And now I’m off topic.
 Suffice it to say I gave the cat something to think about.

 I think Marulk’s reaction wasn’t to the horrors of the Curse-Repelling Vessel’s true nature.
 It was what the reveal was doing to Riko.
 Capture from the Amazon Prime stream.

 I thought that the thing moving in the night from the last episode looked like a carcass.
 It was (5:24).
 That’s creepy as all get out!

 Ouzen’s expression when she mused, right to Riko’s face, on how long Riko would keep moving (5:39) looks like something right out of a horror movie.
 Riko, who has faced a lot of adversity in the little time we’ve gotten to spend with her, looked paralyzed with fear (5:57).
 Gotta say I can’t blame her.